rafachurre/RaspberryPi_Send_IP_email_on_boot/README.md

 # Tutorial
 https://elinux.org/RPi_Email_IP_On_Boot_Debian

 ***2017/11/16*** - The code in this tutorial leads into errors with indexes when executing in ARMBIAN.
-I edited the code to search the IP in all the lines instead instead of hardcode the selected lines.
+I edited the code to search the IP in all the lines instead of hardcoding the selected lines.
 This approach avoid outOfBounds errors and index() errors when seaching for 'src' word.

 ### What Does it Do?